aybora/CVPR2020-Anti-UAV-OGAM-Correction/README.md

 # CVPR2020-Anti-UAV-Label-Correction-by-OGAM
-Some correction on IR video labels for Anti-UAV Dataset
+Some correction on IR video labels for CVPR2020 Anti-UAV Challenge test-dev Dataset

 Same json format is used for new labeling